lumik/sprelay/STYLEGUIDE.md

 * do not use unsigned types (e. g. `std::size_t`) for indices, there is a risk of unintended modulo arithmetics, see
 	[C++ Core Guidelines][core_guidelines-size_t].
+* return true for success or zero for error codes from functions (if you can't use exceptions).
+Error codes should be replaced by enum if exceptions can't be used.

 ## Naming conventions: